 What has been the most positive aspect of your experience in APU’s ROTC program?
 The most positive aspect of my experience in APU’s ROTC program is seeing myself physically and mentally grow.
 When I began college ROTC, I remember being very shy, quiet, and doubtful that I was going to make it through the program.
 I think it is amazing to see how much I have grown throughout my years, starting from a timid freshman cadet to the company commander of the APU ROTC program.
 I would have never thought I would make it this far and accomplish so much, and I thank this program for pushing my limits and working hard to reach my goals.

 What has kept you motivated during your time in ROTC?
 The one thing that has kept me motivated during my time in ROTC is the people; without them, I wouldn’t be where I am.
 There have been many people who have gone through this program who mentored and motivated me to do my very best.
 Because I looked up to the upperclassmen in our program, I strive to mentor and motivate the current underclassmen and guide them to reach their goals.
 I am excited to see them grow and excel in this program.

 How did ROTC prepare you for where you are now?
 ROTC prepared me for where I am now by allowing me to overcome physical and mental challenges.
 This program strives for cadets to not only be physically fit but to have the ability to think and overcome stressful situations that require critical thinking.
-The intent for this program is to prepare cadets to become Army Officers, therefore cadets need to train and start having a mindset as an Army Officer.
-With the training events and situations that the program put me through, I believe it has prepared me for my post-college career in the military.
+The intent for this program is to prepare cadets to become Army officers, therefore cadets need to train and start having the mindset of an Army officer.
+With the training events and situations that the program put me through, I believe it has prepared me for my postcollege career in the military.

 Armando Angel Muñoz ’20